LosDelaro/SMU_HW_MARCH_2023_assignments/Module_20_challenge/Starter_Code/report-template.md

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
 This might include:

-* Explain the purpose of the analysis.
+* Purpose of the analysis.
 This models purpose is to build a model that can identify the creditworthiness of borrowers.

-* Explain what financial information the data was on, and what you needed to predict.
+* The financial information the data was on, and what you needed to predict.
 The data was on the columns of the data set of interest_rate ,borrower_income,debt_to_income,num_of_accounts,derogatory_marks,total_debt,loan_status.
 The prediction was needed on creditworthiness.

-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
+* Here is the basic information about the variables you were trying to predict (e.g., `value_counts`).
 The basic information on variables used to predict the creditworthiness are :

 *interest_rate